20 Healthy Butternut Squash Recipes

 Nutrition: 303 calories, 9.2 g fat (5.1 g saturated), 238 mg sodium, 36.1 g carbs, 1.1 g fiber, 2.2 g sugar, 19.6 g protein

 No matter how you slice it, lasagna is an indulgent meal.
 Unfortunately, its ingredients usually start as a savory treat but end in a belly bulge.
-This recipe, however, is a lighter fare, thanks to the layering of potassium-rich spinach and butternut squash between noodles.
-And with 19.6 grams of protein per slice, you'll be too satisfied to ask for seconds.
+This is one of the lighter butternut squash recipes thanks to the layering of potassium-rich spinach and squash between noodles.
+And with 19.6 grams of protein per slice, you’ll be too satisfied to ask for seconds.

 Get the recipe from Julia’s Album.